An icon of a calendar.

 It is important to note that asset managers usually have their own investment governance structures and operate independently from their parent companies when setting out their stance on fossil fuels.

 In fact, asset managers typically employ firm-wide ESG (Environmental, Social & Governance) criteria to ensure that all companies held meet high standards within their industries.
-They are also likely to engage regularly and vote at company AGMs (Annual General meeting).
+They are also likely to engage regularly and vote at company AGMs (Annual General Meetings).

-It’s your decision of course as to where to draw the line.
+It’s your decision as to where to draw the line.
 For example, many leading suppliers of renewable energy still have legacy fossil operations and even companies with high positive impact products and services may use energy which is not 100% green, or transport powered by fossil fuels.
 In such cases it may be worth examining their intentions to achieve net zero (sustainability/impact reports are a good place to find plans laid out).

 Please remember that when investing, making money is not guaranteed and your capital is at risk.
 The value of your fund can go down as well as up.
 Tax treatment depends on an individual’s circumstances and may be subject to change.